Alcaraz vs. Djokovic - a quarter-final for history

 Novak Djokovic says what tennis players always deny, but fans do after every draw for a major tournament.
 "I'm sure many were already looking forward to a possible quarter-final between Alcaraz and myself," said the 24-time Grand Slam champion with shining eyes after his convincing victory in the round of 16 against Jiri Lehecka.
 "And now we're here."

-The giant-killing at this relatively early stage of the tournament is possible because Djokovic has slipped to 7th place in the world rankings after a modest 2024 by his standards.
+The giant-killing on Tuesday (around 11.00 a.m.
+Swiss time) at this relatively early stage of the tournament is possible because Djokovic has slipped to number 7 in the world rankings after a modest 2024 by his standards.
 However, the Serb won the most important match of last year - in the Olympic final in Paris in two breathtaking sets against Carlos Alcaraz (7:6, 7:6).

 The comparison with Rafael Nadal